yurtseven/yurtseven/README.md

 <hr>

 - 🔭 I’m currently working on Android
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Kotlin
 - 📫 How to reach me: yurtseven996@gmail.com
 - ⚡ Fun fact: In the long run we are alive